Dodecanese: Classical period

 This development was interrupted around 499 BC by the Persian Wars, during which the islands were captured by the Persians for a brief period.
-Following the defeat of the Persians by the Athenians in 478 BC, the cities joined the Athenian-dominated Delian League.
-When the Peloponnesian War broke out in 431 BC, they remained largely neutral although they were still members of the League.
+After the Athenians defeated the Persians in 478 BC, the cities joined the Athenian-dominated Delian League.
+When the Peloponnesian War broke out in 431 BC, they remained largely neutral, though they were still members of the League.

 By the time the Peloponnesian War ended in 404 BC, the Dodecanese were mostly removed from the larger Aegean conflicts, and had begun a period of relative quiet and prosperity.
-In 408 BC, the three cities of Rhodes had united to form one state, which built a new capital on the northern end of the island, also named Rhodes; this united Rhodes was to dominate the region for the coming millennia.
+In 408 BC, the three cities of Rhodes had united to form one state, which built a new capital on the northern end of the island, also named Rhodes; this united Rhodes dominated the region for the coming millennia.
 Other islands in the Dodecanese also developed into significant economic and cultural centers; most notably, Kos served as the site of the school of medicine founded by Hippocrates.

-However, the Peloponnesian War had so weakened the entire Greek civilization's military strength that it lay open to invasion.
-In 357 BC, the islands were conquered by the king Mausolus of Caria, then in 340 BC by the Persians.
-But this second period of Persian rule proved to be nearly as short as the first, and the islands became part of the rapidly growing Macedonian Empire as Alexander the Great swept through and defeated the Persians in 332 BC, to the great relief of the islands' inhabitants.
+The Peloponnesian War had so weakened the entire Greek civilization's military strength that it lay open to invasion.
+In 357 BC, the islands were conquered by King Mausolus of Caria, then in 340 BC by the Persians.
+But this second period of Persian rule proved nearly as short as the first, and the islands became part of the rapidly growing Macedonian Empire as Alexander the Great swept through and defeated the Persians in 332 BC, to the great relief of the islands' inhabitants.